LarsDu/LarryDuMarkdownResume/README.md

  * wkhtmltopdf

 ## Instructions:
-To rebuild simply first run `make clean` to wipe non markdown files, then run `make all`
+To rebuild simply first run `make clean` to wipe non-markdown files, then run `make all`